thejones/ags-js-boilerplate/README.md

 agsjs-boilerplate
 =================

-statring  point for arcgis javascript api projects.
+Basic starting point for ArcGIS JavaScript projects.

+Includes a basic map and geocoding.

+Dialog from dojo-boilerplate